 - Form 123 (Declaration of Withholdings and Payments on Account, dividends, interest, buyouts, etc.) and Form 193 (Annual Summary Information).

-• The hiring through Temporary Employment Agencies should be by Contracts of Availability.
+- The hiring through Temporary Employment Agencies must be carried out through Contracts of Availability.

-- All participants in the shooting will be hired in accordance with the current legislation and registered in the Spanish Social Security System.
+- All participants in the filming will be hired in accordance with the current legislation and registered as workers in the Spanish Social Security System.